the-great-chicken/SGP-Datapack/README.md

 Additional Note: The markers for Devenir Roi Rouge and Devenir Chasseur can share the same location.
 Similarly, the markers for Devenir Roi Bleu and Devenir Pigeons can share the same location.

 ## Storages to initialize
 - `sgp:kits` with the data about hints for each kits, example: `eclaireur:{hint:"Zone Noire", hint_color:dark_gray}`.
-Merge it (there is more data in sgp:kits.eclaireur for example)
+Merge it (there is more data in sgp:kits eclaireur for example)

 # Uninstallation